Beryl McBurnie: Early life

-Beryl McBurnie was born in Woodbrook, Port of Spain, and was educated at Tranquillity Girls' Intermediate school.
-At the age of eight years she was invited to recite the "Sycamore Tree" for a charity concert in the district.
-Soon after that she set about gathering children from the neighbourhood to form a group, which would present concerts.
+Beryl McBurnie was born in Woodbrook, Port of Spain, and was educated at Tranquillity Girls' Intermediate School.
+When she was eight years old, she was invited to recite the "Sycamore Tree" for a charity concert in the district.
+Soon after that, she set about gathering children from the neighbourhood to form a group, which would present concerts.
 The first concert planned did not take place, but she and her friends tried again, borrowing chairs from neighbours.
 This time the performance was well appreciated and this successful venture encouraged her to continue.

 Though she appreciated their beauty, she yearned for more.
 In her teens, she decided to focus on promoting "the emotions of the folk, and which in some cases gave an insight into the history and the way of life of the ordinary people."

 Rise to prominence

 On leaving Tranquility Girls School, McBurnie became a teacher and used this opportunity to engage in the extracurricular activities surrounding the preparation for school concerts, play productions and operettas.
 She danced at every opportunity that came her way, at the same time becoming quite accomplished at piano and in the use of voice.